ramyaasmg/Mental_Health_AI/README.md

 **Conclusion:**
 Manas is more than just a chatbot; it is a companion on the journey to mental wellness.
 With its user-centric design and commitment to empathy, Manas empowers individuals to take charge of their mental health and find the support they deserve.

----

-Feel free to modify any part of this description to better fit your vision for Manas!